ryguigas0/ryguigas0/README.md

 ## Who I am? :bulb:
-I am a lover of computer science.
-I have already tried coding with Flutter, Java, Python, Javascript, Typescript, Lua, C. I am currently trying to be a golang pro, learn the basics of computer science and become a Megafullstack (A programmer that has a sense of every area, from robotics to hardware design and web deving).
-I also love playing cs:go, hotline miami, my friend pedro, warframe and halo.
-Recently moved in with manjaro cinnamon, loving it.
+I am a lover of computer programming.
+I have already tried coding with Flutter, Java, Python, Javascript, Typescript, Lua, C and Go.
+I am currently trying to be a [elixir](https://elixir-lang.org/) pro, learn the basics of computer science and become a Megafullstack (A programmer that has a sense of every area, from robotics to hardware design and web deving).
+I also love playing cs:go, hotline miami, my friend pedro, warframe and halo infinite multiplayer.
+Recently moved in with dual booting Linux Mint and WSL2 Ubuntu, loving it.

 ## Code from learning materials :books:
 - https://github.com/ryguigas0/HeadsUpC